If you’re traveling to Japan, it can be extremely helpful to learn at least a few key Japanese etiquette tips and taboos.

 - Don’t pass food from chopsticks to chopsticks, as this too is reminiscent of a funeral rite.

-When you go to a restaurant or izakaya you’ll be provided a wet towel, which will be hot or cold depending on the season.
+When you go to a restaurant or izakaya you’ll be given a refreshing towel, which will be hot or cold depending on the season.

-Use the towel to clean your hands, and then fold it and place it on the table in front of you.
+Use the towel to gently clean your hands, then fold it and place it on the table in front of you.

-Even though you will occasionally see men use this towel to wipe the sweat off their faces, this is generally considered slightly rude behavior, so we recommend avoiding this!
+Even though you will occasionally see people use this towel to wipe the sweat off their faces, this is generally considered slightly uncouth – of course, it’s up to you!